Mother of Child Injured in Delray Beach Golf Cart Accident Files Lawsuit, but Who Is Liable?

 Reach Out to an Attorney Today

 A personal injury lawsuit might be the solution for recovering financially from a car accident, or an accident involving any other kind of vehicle.
-Contact Palm Beach County car accident attorney Scott Smith for a consultation.
+Contact Palm Beach County car accident attorneys at Smith & Ball Injury Law for a consultation.